patchamama/prototype-fast-dev-nodeJS-API/README.md

 ![Render select github](docs/render-select-github.png)
 ![Render select repository](docs/render-select-repo.png)

-The connecting seem to require that the app repository is public.
+The connecting seems to require that the app repository is public.

 Next, we will define the basic configurations.
 If the app is _not_ at the root of the repository the _Root directory_ needs to be given a proper value: